azarketa/Thermodynamics-theoretical-pills/source/02_Magnitudes_and_properties.md

 2. It must be **universal**, applicable under all physical conditions.
 3. It must be **reproducible**, so that any laboratory can realize it.

-:::{admonition} Note: magnitudes vs. units
+:::{note} Note: magnitudes vs. units
-:class: note, dropdown
+:class: dropdown
 A magnitude expresses *what* we measure (e.g., energy or pressure); a unit expresses *how* we measure it (joule, pascal).
 Thermodynamics requires both to describe the state of a system quantitatively.
 :::